 Red meat is the best source of iron.
 Give it to your child 3 times a week.
 Beef, lamb, pork and poultry are good sources of iron.

 For breakfast, give your child a porridge or cereal which has added iron.
 Do this most days of the week.
 Check the label for cereals that contain at least 12mg iron per 100g.

 Add chopped berries, kiwi or orange segments.
 They contain vitamin C, which helps your child to absorb iron.

 - green leafy vegetables such as spinach and broccoli

 Vitamin C and iron absorption

-Eating foods rich in vitamin C improves iron absorption.
+Eating foods rich in vitamin C helps our bodies absorb iron.

-Fresh fruit and vegetables – such as such as oranges, kiwis, strawberries and peppers – are good sources of vitamin C.
+Fresh fruit and vegetables are good sources of vitamin C. For example, oranges, kiwis, strawberries and peppers.

 Do not give liver

-Liver is not recommended for babies under 12 months of age as it contains too much vitamin A for them.
+Liver is not recommended for babies under 12 months of age.
+This is because it contains too much vitamin A for them.